CodeYourFuture/syllabus/docs/js-core-1/week-4/homework.md

 **Alert:** Some of these challenges might include concepts that we haven't taught you yet.
 You should us Google to try to learn how to solve them.

 https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week3

+## Writing a meeting request email (PD - 30 min)

+In the following scenario imagine you are a recruit for a company and your team leader asks you to write an email requesting a meeting with the Head of Customer Services (HCS).
+Remember to include the subject line and use appropriate formatting.

+"HCS has complained about the customer services application to the software team leader.
+He has found some frustrating problems with the user interface.
+The team leader told you to go and see the HCS, find out what is wrong and then come back with improvements.
+The HCS is very busy.
+You should email requesting a meeting and outline clearly what you needs the meeting for."